Brackeys/Portal-In-Unity/README.md

-# Portal-In-Unity
+# Portals in Unity
-The project files from my tutorial on creating a Smooth Portal effect in Unity.
+Project files for my tutorial on creating a smooth Portal effect in Unity.

+Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.

+Everything is free to use also commercially (public domain).